artem-ogre/CDT/README.md

 - Robust implementations of orientation and in-circle geometric predicates by William C. Lenthe are used (https://github.com/wlenthe/GeometricPredicates).

 - Depends on Boost for rtree implementation (finding closest point) and fall back for some std types on pre-C++11 compilers.
-Boost dependency can be easily be removed manually: just replace `walkingSearchTrianglesAt` with `trianglesAt`.
+Boost dependency can be easily be removed manually: just replace `nearestVertexRtree` with `nearestVertexRand`.

 - Most of the code is c++03-compatible but robust predicates require c++11 support.